nvincenthill/Improve-Your-Workflow/Part 1/PART1.md

-# Module 1 - Installation and Introduction
+# Part 1 - Introduction

-#### A note about the symantec formatting in this tutorial:
+#### A note about the syntactic formatting in this guide:

 - [ ] Check boxes are steps that need to be completed.

-Text that looks `like this --for --example` are commands that you should type into your terminal.
-Or else.
+Text that looks `like this --for --example` are terminal commands.

 ---